holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 Why?
 It's not a purpose of this post to show you how to refactor, but how to test code that isn't there, to get you started with TF programming with more complex cases.

+You can find the final code here: [https://github.com/smolak/testing-code-that-isnt-there-yet](https://github.com/smolak/testing-code-that-isnt-there-yet).
+Commits reflect all of the code examples from this post in the order they are introduced.

 ## Know what you want in `return`

 One of the things that helps me start off with writing a test is to know what my function